mloft74/lapis/README.md

 ### How can I move the sentence on mobile?

 You can control where the sentence is shown on both desktop and mobile by modifying the corresponding [lines](docs/user_settings.md#sentence-position) in the CSS styling.
 Set [--mobile-sentence-position](docs/user_settings.md#sentence-position) to `"above"` to get a layout similar to the desktop one.

 ### How can I change the blur effect?

 Set [--nsfw-blur-contained](docs/user_settings.md#sentence-position) to `"on"` to contain the blur effect to the image box

 ### Why is the blur feature not working?

 Most likely it is because you are not using the right tag.
-Make sure your cards are tagged with `NSFW`, not `nsfw`, not `Nsfw`, it needs to be exactly `NSFW`.
-If you want to change the name of the tag, replace the `.NSFW` part above with `.name_tag`, where `name_tag` is the name of the tag you want to use.
+Make sure your cards are tagged with `NSFW`, `nsfw`, or `Nsfw`.

 ### I found a bug, where can I report it?